Americans pulled back on their spending in February, after a strong January - KESQ

 Americans pulled back on their spending last month after a surprisingly spendy January.

-US retail sales fell 0.4% in February from the month before, which was revised up to 3.3%, the Department of Commerce reported on Wednesday.
+US retail sales fell 0.4% in February from the month before, the Department of Commerce reported on Wednesday.

-That decline, which was adjusted for seasonal swings, was greater than economists’ expectations of a 0.3% decline, according to Refinitiv estimates.
+That decline, which was adjusted for seasonal swings, was greater than economists’ expectations of a 0.3% drop, according to Refinitiv estimates.

 This story is developing and will be updated.